Zhuoyang-Pan/Awesome-Hair-and-Fur-Modeling-Papers/README.md

-# Awesome-Hair&Fur-Modeling-Papers
+# Awesome-Hair-and-Fur-Modeling-Papers
-A Collection of Papers and Codes about hair and fur modeling
+A Collection of Papers and Codes about Hair and Fur Modeling

 ## Catalogue